talisk3r/ear_training/README.md

 * piano keyboar input

 🧠 Notes:
-If pygame is slow in your container, consider using simpleaudio or playsound.

 Timing/timeout is approximate due to Streamlit's rerun nature — this is a best-effort 3-second window.

 Session restarts only after summary is acknowledged.